 URONIDIX

 Uronidix is an experimental antimicrobial or urinary tract agent with limited data.
 Side effects may include GI upset, rash, headache, and hypersensitivity.
+Only GMP materials will be supplied, logistics all according to GDP.

 SKU: 9455cbc1b82a Category: Tag: